-Staff continue to seek and engage in psych rehab training and we attended the annual PAPRS conference held on April 11, 12, 18, and 19.
-Koriann Bollhorst completed the Psychiatric Rehabilitation for Autistic Adults training provided through collaboration with CCBH.
-The tools and strategies provided to staff during this training increased the quality of programming for our members diagnosed with autism.
-Online options for training has increased, which has helped us in offering more opportunities for training and education options for all staff.
+Staff continue to seek and engage in psych rehab training and we attended the annual PAPRS conference held earlier this year on April 11, 12, 18, and 19.
+Online options for training have increased, which has helped us in offering more opportunities for training and education options for all staff.